lgnbhl/BFS/README.md

 you first need to retrieve information about the available public datasets.

-You can get the data catalog by language based on their official [RSS feed](https://www.bfs.admin.ch/bfs/en/home/statistiken/kataloge-datenbanken/daten/_jcr_content/par/ws_catalog.rss.xml?skipLimit=true).
+You can get the data catalog by language based on the official [RSS feed](https://www.bfs.admin.ch/bfs/en/home/statistiken/kataloge-datenbanken/daten/_jcr_content/par/ws_catalog.rss.xml?skipLimit=true).
-Unfortunately, it seems that not the all public datasets are in the RSS feed.
+Unfortunately, it seems that not the all public datasets are in the RSS feed, but only the most recently udpated.
 Note also that Italian and English give access to less datasets.

 ``` r
 catalog_data_en <- bfs_get_catalog_data(language = "en")